Blog

 What is the Purpose of Tokenization?

-The purpose of tokenization is to protect sensitive data while preserving its business utility.
-This differs from encryption, where sensitive data is modified and stored with methods that do not allow its continued use for business purposes.
-If tokenization is like a poker chip, encryption is like a lockbox.
+The primary purpose of tokenization is to protect sensitive data while still enabling its use for critical business functions, such as payment systems, digital wallet transactions, and business processes.
+This is a critical distinction from encryption, where sensitive data is modified and stored using methods that prevent its continued use for business operations.

 Benefits of Tokenization